horda-dev/dart_examples/README.md

 </div>

 A comprehensive example showcasing how to build a Twitter-like social media platform using Horda.
 This example highlights the implementation of business logic on the backend and how the client is kept in sync with real-time data changes.

+## Running Projects Locally

+For local development, the server packages in these examples utilize the `horda_local_host` dev dependency.
+This package allows you to run the Horda server locally, enabling rapid iteration and testing without deploying to the Horda platform.

+To connect your client application to a locally hosted server, use the following WebSocket URLs:
+- `"ws://localhost:8080/client"` for local development on your machine.
+- `"ws://10.0.2.2:8080/client"` for local development with an Android emulator.

+The `horda_local_host` package is not limited to these examples; it can also be used when developing your own Horda server packages.
+You can find more information about `horda_local_host` on [pub.dev](https://pub.dev/packages/horda_local_host).